BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 You should also have a service and route pointing to these pods.

-Lets get a list of the pods in our project.
+Lets get a list of the pods in our namespace.
 Make sure you've got at least 2 pods running.

 ```
 oc -n [-dev] get pods -o wide